-Some cell entries in the DATA= and OUT= columns are color coded and have superscripts that are intended to convey additional information.
-The meaning of the colors and superscripts are as follows:
+Some cell entries in the DATA= and OUT= columns have superscripts that are intended to convey additional information.
+The meanings of the superscripts are as follows:

 - A superscript of 1 (Yes1 or No1) indicates an option that correctly affects in-database processing as expected. - A superscript of 2 (Yes2, No2, or N/A2) indicates an option that causes SAS/ACCESS syntax errors or warnings.
 When SAS/ACCESS software issues a warning message, the option is ignored by the procedure. - A superscript of 3 (Yes3, No3, or N/A3) indicates an option that causes the procedure to use SAS/ACCESS for out-of-database computing.